Quality of Materials

 the larger the logs, the more thermal mass, which equals more energy

-A wide variety of log shapes and corner styles are offered by True
+A wide variety of log shapes, log profiles and corner styles are offered by True

 North.
 The choices cover the entire spectrum of North American log